 When the hashing power needed is confirmed, the smart contract releases escrow to seller.
 The seller is paid in ETH for renting from smart contracts.
 If there is a dispute, sellers and buyers can name third party mediators who can help to solve the dispute when temporarily holding the keys to the wallets in which the funds are held.
 Mediation will in future be switched to a reputation-based distributed arbitrator pool.

 Buyers on HashRental compete for hashing power on sale through auctions such that the smart contract is subject to the auction style of hashing power buying.
 Further, the smart contract allows users to exchange Luhn coins, hashing power or any other cryptocurrency with other users and with other pools.

-The startup held a token sale this last June and raised 22,174.10 ETH after which they continued development of the Ethereum-based platform.
+The startup held a token sale last June that raised 22,174.10 ETH, after which they continued the development of their Ethereum-based platform.
 It projects that the demand of the token will increase because at launch the price was much less than the approximate price that could guarantee one hashing power, due to the fact that miners would generate more profits from renting hashing power compared to when mining on existing common pools, and due to the continued distrust of centralized mining pools and exchange services.

 Compared to other mining hashing marketplaces

 HashRental compared to other hashing marketplaces such as the most popular NiceHash.
 Nicehash, which is the largest and leading crypto-mining marketplace for selling and renting hashing power, was hacked in December last year where customers lost $60 million.
 It is thought that one problem is because the system was a centralized one and that the risk would have been lesser if it was decentralized.